 - ¼ cup cornstarch

-- ¼ tsp salt
+- ¼ teaspoon salt

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

 - 1 cup heavy whipping cream

-- 2 TB granulated sugar
+- 2 tablespoons sugar

-- ½ tsp. vanilla
+- ½ teaspoon vanilla extract

 - 1 cup coconut

 - In a medium saucepan, whisk milk and egg until completely incorporated.
 Add your sugar, cornstarch, and salt.
 Cooking over medium heat, whisk frequently until thickened.